 What are the benefits of a data warehouse in healthcare?

 Data warehousing impacts multiple aspects of healthcare, including data management and exchange.
 Even though building a data repository demands investments and technical expertise, the many benefits of a clinical data warehouse make the effort entirely worthwhile.
+Healthcare teams often compare clinical data repository vs. data warehouse to determine which solution better fits their analytics and interoperability needs.

 Seamless Information Exchange